Systems That Work in Reality

 How first-principles thinking, real-world systems experience, and implementation work converged into a systems-oriented approach to AI.

-A practical perspective on delivery, ambiguity, adoption, and the gap between demos and reality.
+A practical perspective on delivery, ambiguity, adoption, and the gap between systems that look complete and systems that actually work in the real world.

 I’m interested in roles and collaborations focused on AI systems, technical delivery, implementation, analytics, and real-world problem solving.